 I am talking of course about kcm-grub2, the GRUB2 Bootloader Editor.
 On Git (soon to be released, perhaps in a week) you can find package management integration in this GRUB KConfigModule which enables you to easily get rid of old GRUB entries the easy way (TM), without having to search in package managers about the packages you would normally have to remove in order to make your GRUB list smaller.

-Obviously this feature can be used only by [K]Ubuntu users (once released of course).
-This feature was tested in Kubuntu Maverick Meerkat.
+PS: This feature was tested in Kubuntu Maverick Meerkat.
 Other xUbuntu distributions are expected to work, including Debian.
 Theoretically, any distribution where libqapt is available should work.
 Hope that clarifies things a bit.